MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 1. Open **Hyper-V Manager** on the source appliance.

-1. Select **Connect to Server**, then select **Another computer**.

 1. Select from the dropdown, or browse for, the first node of the target Azure Stack HCI cluster, and then select **OK**.

 1. Repeat steps 2 and 3 for each node in the target Azure Stack HCI cluster.

 ## Step 3: Install target appliance VM OS

-In this step, you download the operating system (OS) VHD for the target appliance VMs on the target Azure Stack HCI cluster.
+This step applies only if you downloaded the appliance using the .zip file.
+In this scenario, you download the operating system (OS) .vhd file for the target appliance VMs on the target Azure Stack HCI cluster.

 1. Go to the [Evaluation Center](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022), then select and download the Windows Server 2022 VHD for the VM.